oxfordinternetinstitute/oxonfair/README.md

 ## Overview

-OxonFair is a postprocessing approach for enforcing fairness, with support for a wide range of performance metrics and fairness criteria, and support for inferred attributes, i.e., it does not require access to protected attributes at test time.
+OxonFair is a postprocessing approach for enforcing fairness, with support for a wide range of performance metrics and fairness criteria, that does not require access to protected attributes at test time.
 Under the hood, FairPredictor works by adjusting the decision boundary for each group individually.
 Where groups are not available, it makes use of inferred group membership to adjust decision boundaries.

 The key idea underlying this toolkit is that for a wide range of use cases, the most suitable classifier should do more than maximize some form of accuracy.